 For more details, see Collection management in the Digital Asset Management guide.

 Assets that have tags and other metadata enable all Media Library users to better organize and search for assets in the Media Library.

-In addition to the option to specify tags when you upload an image, you can also add or edit tags and other metadata after images are uploaded via the embedded Media Library, and even set the same tags or metadata on multiple images at once.
+In addition to the option to specify tags when you upload an image or video, you can also add or edit tags and other metadata after images and videos are uploaded via the embedded Media Library, and even set the same tags or metadata on multiple images and videos at once.

 You can view and set this data using the Asset toolbar or in the Asset management page.

 You can set tags and metadata for several selected assets at once from the main Media Library view using the Tag or Edit Metadata options in the asset toolbar.
 The type of metadata available for editing (contextual or structured) depends on the settings for your organization's account.

 You can view or edit tags and metadata as well as view embedded image metadata for a specific asset from the Summary and Metadata tabs of the Asset management page.

 To open the Asset management page either double-click the asset or select Manage from the asset's context (right-click) menu.